dastrukar/HDestBubbles/README.md

 - Updated to target latest HD main
 - Added support for WIMP
 - Added CVar to allow bubbled weapons to appear to the user
+- Added sprite for improvised bandaging.

 ## Credits

 - Backpack Rotations: KDiZD team (artist JoeyTD?)
+- Improvised bandaging bubble sprite originally made by Bloodyacid, edited to resemble a gauze roll by Underqualified Gunman .